-Arthur Miller

-Athol Fugard
+Athol Fugard The Township Plays

 William Shakespeare Julius Caesar

-- asterisked texts will also be examined in 2009 - 1 For further details about this anthology, please see the subject page on CIE's website.
+For further details about this anthology, please see the subject page on CIE's website.
 This selection will be set in 2008 and 2009; other sections from it will be prescribed for study in future years.
 The anthology also features in the set texts for IGCSE/O Level Literature in English.